omeka/omeka-s-developer/docs/events/server_event_reference.md

 * **value** A value representation

 Triggered for each value when displaying all values of a resource, in partial template resource-values.phtml.
-It allows to append html content to a value.
+Can be used to append HTML content to a value.

+Added in version 3.2.0.

 ### view.sort-selector